-When we think and process data from outside world in our brains, we automatically use different processes depending on what the data represents.
+When we think and process data from the outside world in our brains, we automatically use different processes depending on what the data represents.
 Data types help computer to achieve the same results.

 There are many types of data